groundwater-modeling-master/HW_Template/README.md

 When you are finished

 1) Submit your final report by placing it in the **Submission** folder.
-You do not need to include your ipynb in the submission folder.
+You need to include your ipynb in the submission folder.

-2) In the ReadMe of the submission folder add a list of the file you used to produce your results.

-3) Make sure you commit and push your changes so that your submission will be uploaded.
+2) Make sure you commit and push your changes so that your submission will be uploaded.

 ----
 ### Assignment